 - Stay organized

-- Identify important stakeholders in your organization
+- Identify essential stakeholders in your organization

 - Understand the feasibility of your work